Information about the measures

 Number of trainees enrolled in initial teacher training programmes, as a proportion of the target required to meet the demand for new teachers (national only).

-Number of hours of key stage 3-5 subject curriculum time taught by teachers with a relevant degree in that subject, as a proportion of the total number of hours of key stage 3-5 subject curriculum time.
-‘Relevant degree’ is defined in the same way as the DfE qualification subject mapping (see Qualification subject mapping).
-We count non-teaching undergraduate degrees as relevant degrees, but not Bachelor of Education or Postgraduate Certificate in Education qualifications in the teaching of those subjects.
+Number of hours of key stage 3-5 subject curriculum time taught by teachers with a relevant post A level qualification in that subject, as a proportion of the total number of hours of key stage 3-5 subject curriculum time.

-Number of hours of key stage 3-5 science (physics, chemistry, biology or general science) curriculum time taught by teachers with a physics/ chemistry/ biology/ other non-relevant degree, as a proportion of the total number of hours of key stage 3-5 science curriculum time.
-‘Relevant degrees’ for physics/ chemistry/ biology are defined in the same way as the DfE qualification subject mapping (see Qualification subject mapping).
-We count non-teaching undergraduate degrees as relevant degrees, but not Bachelor of Education or Postgraduate Certificate in Education qualifications in the teaching of those subjects.
+Number of hours of key stage 3-5 science (physics, chemistry, biology or general science) curriculum time taught by teachers with a relevant post A level qualification in physics, chemistry, or biology, or no relevant science qualification, as a proportion of the total number of hours of key stage 3-5 science curriculum time.

 Adjustment made to subject-level measures